4. Field Programmable Gate Arrays

 Additional signal names are available from the DE10-Lite User Manual.

-We could also use Quartus Prime’s pin assignment to assign the boards to our modules’ inputs and outputs.
+We could also use Quartus Prime Lite’s pin assignment to assign the boards switches and displays to our modules’ inputs and outputs.

-However, using top-level modules with respective names is less cumbersome in the development phase.
+However, using top-level modules with respective names is simpler in the development phase.

 1/**